kisom/binarm/README.txt

 	l		Print the current image size.
 	q		Quit.
 This should be the first command you enter. r start offset	Read (and print) a hex dump of offset bytes from the file starting at start.
-	s offset size	Scan for all instances of the size-sized fragment starting at offset.
+If offset is 0, the remainder of the file (after start) is read.
+For example, `r 0 0` will read the entire file. s offset size	Scan for all instances of the size-sized fragment starting at offset.
 	w start		Start writing to the file at start.